MaryannGitonga/Awwwards-Clone/README.md

 # Awwwards

-#### A application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
+#### A application that allows a user to post a project to be reviewed and rated and also rate other projects.

 #### By **Maryann Gitonga**